JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ```

 ## Get Requirement (Framework Item)
-In the API, anywhere the term "Framework Item" is used, that corresponds to a Requirement in the JupiterOne UI.
+In the API, the term "Framework Item" corresponds to a requirement in the JupiterOne UI

 **Variables**